 Nichols muses on gold past, present and future.

-Nichols’ views are strongly supported by analysts from the Sprott group – although one needs to take into account that the Sprott organisation is notably bullish on gold and silver which may colour their views.
-Earlier this month the Canadian group commented as follows:
+Nichols’ views are strongly supported by analysts from the Sprott group – although one needs to take into account that the Sprott inc is notably bullish on gold and silver which may color their views.
+Earlier this month, the Canadian group commented as follows:

 “We also believe China’s current gold reserves are significantly more than the stated 1,054 tonnes.
 Given that the entirety of China’s domestic gold production remains held in-country, the escalating level of gold imports through Hong Kong (which have totaled a cumulative 1,051 tonnes since 2010), and the sheer size of China’s US dollar reserves, it seems highly probable that a large portion of that gold is making its way to the PBOC.
 The fact that Chinese officials seek to deny this should not be surprising, as any suggestion to the contrary has the strong potential of moving the gold price higher.
 Investors will remember that China’s 2009 gold reserve announcement propelled gold above US$1,000 shortly thereafter, which it has traded above ever since.

 “Given the way their announcement affected the price for gold, we doubt China will reveal how much gold it has accumulated until it is satisfied it has accumulated enough.
 The question now is how many tonnes “enough” will represent.